-- System Shock II - Due to this being a collaboration with Looking Glass Studios, the game even uses the same basic engine as the first two Thief games.
+- System Shock 2 (1999) — Due to this being a collaboration with Looking Glass Studios, the game even uses the same basic engine as the first two Thief games.

 Tropes about this developer:

-- The Dev Team Thinks of Everything: Irrational are well-known for their thoroughly in-depth gameplay mechanics that account for a lot of different situations the player can find himself in.
+- Developer's Foresight: Irrational are well-known for their thoroughly in-depth gameplay mechanics that account for a lot of different situations the player can find himself in.

 - What Could Have Been: Lots of examples of this in the company's history.
 The Insider section of the studio's website gradually reveals a lot of them, mostly unrealized ideas or unused concept art.